davidnabergoj/bootplot/README.md

 ## Documentation

-Read the docs at https://bootplot.readthedocs.io/en/latest/
+Read the documentation and check out tutorials at https://bootplot.readthedocs.io/en/latest/